born2snipe/maven-custom-logging/README.md

   - Examples of render syntax is [here][3]

 - **How can I see phases of the filtering of the log lines?**
-  - If you specify the `-X` switch at the commandline this will put Maven in debug mode and A LOT of information will be printed.
+  - If you specify the `-Dcustom.logging.debug` switch at the commandline this will put custom logging into debug mode and A LOT of information will be printed.
   - This will show the before and after of each log line we filtered

 - **How can I temporary shutoff the log filtering?**